-Bukit Moko location is shield by a pine forest.
+Bukit Moko’s location is shielded by a pine forest.
 Hence, from the entrance, pine trees are the first thing to see.
 Starting there, hike about 3 kilometers through the track toward the Lembang fault.
 It might be a long way, but the serene surrounding will pay for it.

 Along the trail, stop by the food stall simply to recharge.
 Order a hot beverage or try the famous instant noodle Indomie.
-Open huts are also available along the way for those wanting to stretch the leg.
+Open huts are also available along the way for guests wanting to rest and stretch their legs.